 The two not only sounded alike but earned similar ratings during their runs - The FBI In Peace & War scored an average 11.2 to This Is Your FBI’s 10.8.
 Further, the shows actually tied for 22nd place in the 1948-49 season with identical 14.6 ratings.
 Both remained in the annual Top 50 lists until the close of Network Radio’s Golden Age in 1953 when This Is Your FBI left the air.
-The FBI In Peace & War remained on the CBS schedule until 1958.
+The FBI In Peace & War remained on the CBS schedule for five more seasons until 1958.

 Unlike the CBS show, This Is Your FBI’s creator, Jerry Devine, was a welcome guest in the bureau’s Washington headquarters to research its closed cases and techniques.
 He was given Hoover’s endorsement to dramatize them with the editing help of the Bureau’s Assistant Director, Louis Nichols.

 Why Hoover's sudden change of heart?
 Devine’s cause was advanced by Hoover’s friend Walter Winchell who continually championed the agency on his ABC broadcasts.
 Any reluctance Hoover may have had turned to a paternal pride, often referring to the ABC program as “our show” and pronouncing it to be the best drama on the air.